6 Stages Of A Relationship That All Couples Should Understand

 Image: Created with Dall.E

 How can we keep our love going strong?
-One of the best ways of keeping the spark and conquering all phases of a relationship is by being spontaneous and experiencing new things – together.
+One of the best ways of keeping the spark and conquering all stages of a relationship is by being spontaneous and experiencing new things – together.
 Doing exciting and challenging activities can help your bond grow stronger.
 When you get into a committed relationship, the goal should be to literally increase the ‘person’ you are.
 You take on your partner’s experiences and perspectives and add them to your own.
 This also includes their resources and social status.
 Stop judging your partner and accept them for who they are.

 Knowledge is power, and when you know what to expect in a relationship, it helps you stay prepared.
 While not every relationship goes through the 6 stages, it is more common that they do — euphoric stage, early attachment, crisis, disillusionment, decision, and wholehearted love.
 Everything seems perfect in the first two stages, and the couple develops an adoration for each other.
 After that, however, things spiral out of control, and the relationship is tested through the stages of crisis and disillusionment.
 People face their partner’s shortcomings, leading to a conflict.
 While many relationships break at this juncture, those that decide to stay together reap the fruit of wholehearted love.
 Acceptance and a non-judgemental attitude can help you sustain a relationship that might have otherwise crumbled.